jacobyan0/jacobyan0.github.io/the_Jacob_name.md

 ## **The cultural reason** ##
 My full name is 严 (Yan) 翔 (Xiang).
 In Chinese culture, people with a single-character given name are usually addressed by their full name.
-Using just the given name is rare and typically reserved for close friends in informal settings.
+Using just the given name is rare and typically reserved for parents, the significant other, and close friends in limited circumstances.

 Because of this, when I was an exchange student in Hong Kong in 2011, a close Australian friend helped me choose an English name.
 He suggested "Jacob" because it was the first name that came to his mind based on his impression of me, and I liked it—so it stuck!